 The number of directors constituting our Board is presently set at eight directors.
-KCAP Financial has a classified Board currently consisting of three directors with terms expiring in 2013 (Class I), three directors with terms expiring in 2014 (Class II) and two directors with terms expiring in 2015 (Class III).
+KCAP Financial has a classified Board currently consisting of three directors with terms expiring in 2016 (Class I), three directors with terms expiring in 2014 (Class II) and two directors with terms expiring in 2015 (Class III).
 At each annual meeting of shareholders, directors in one class are elected for a full term of three years to succeed those directors whose terms are expiring.
-This year, the three Class I director nominees will stand for election to a three-year term expiring at the 2016 Annual Meeting of Shareholders.
-Mr. Kehler is being proposed for election pursuant to his employment agreement with Trimaran Advisors, L.L.C. ("Trimaran Advisors"), a wholly-owned portfolio of the Company.
-Mr. Gary Cademartori, who has been a member of the Board since the Company's initial public offering, has determined to not stand for reelection to the Board at the Meeting.
-The Board and the Nominating and Corporate Governance Committee have nominated John A. Ward III to fill Mr. Cademartori's seat on the Board.
-There are no family relationships among our executive officers and directors.
-The persons named in the enclosed proxy will vote to elect C. Turney Stevens, John A. Ward III and Dean C. Kehler as directors unless the proxy is marked otherwise.
+This year, the three Class II director nominees will stand for election to a three-year term expiring at the 2017 Annual Meeting of Shareholders.
+Mr. Bloom is being proposed for election pursuant to his employment agreement with Trimaran Advisors, L.L.C. ("Trimaran Advisors"), a wholly-owned portfolio of the Company.
+The persons named in the enclosed proxy will vote to elect Albert G. Pastino, C. Michael Jacobi and Jay R. Bloom as directors unless the proxy is marked otherwise.
 Each of the nominees has indicated his willingness to serve, if elected.
 However, if a nominee should be unable to serve, the shares of common stock represented by proxies may be voted for a substitute nominee designated by the Board.
 Management has no reason to believe that any of the above-mentioned persons will not serve his term as a director.

-Set forth below are the name, age and principal occupation of each nominee for election as a Class I director and of each continuing member of the Board.
+Set forth below are the name, age and principal occupation of each nominee for election as a Class II director and of each continuing member of the Board.
 Information with respect to their business experience, other publicly-held companies on which they serve as a director and the number of shares of the Company's common stock beneficially owned by each of them appears later in this proxy statement.

-Nominees for Election (Class I Directors)
+Nominees for Election (Class II Directors)